Code-Institute-Submissions/Dia-eaties-2/README.md

 ![image of profile](media/profile.JPG)

 ### Update/Delete
 - Logged in user can delete or update their recipe
+- Admin can not edit recipes as I felt it wasn't necessary to add as they can edit from the admin page itself
 ![image of update and delete](media/update.delete.JPG)

  **Features left to add**